Visyond/website-hugo/site/content/solutions/finance.md

   As a finance professional, using traditional spreadsheets for budgeting, forecasting, and financial modeling can only eat away your time in building dashboards and auditing the reports.
-As the financial industry accelerates, you need better financial data analysis software s to spend minutes instead of days and avoid costly mistakes - Visyond.
+As the financial industry accelerates, you need better financial data analysis software to spend minutes instead of days and avoid costly mistakes - Visyond.
 signUpURL: /accounts/signup/
 watchVideoURL: 'https://www.youtube.com/embed/mIOudZrtVRs'